Overview

 The first rule of Container Blocks is : Do NOT use Container Blocks unless you have to.

-This is because Container Blocks (CBs) are very clever, and work extremely well in situations where they are needed -- but quite often they are NOT needed, and since they are complicated don't use them unless you have to.
+This is because Container Blocks (CBs) are very clever, and work extremely well in situations where they are needed -- but quite often they are NOT needed, and since they are complicated our advice is: don't use them unless you have to.
+Very often a Simple Block or Consistently-setted Block will be easier to implement.

 The key difference between Container Blocks and Simple Blocks and Consistently-setted Blocks, is in the number of possible permutations and the possible spread.